You know what CSR is, but here are three facts that you didn’t know:

 But our data reveals consumers are not only willing to buy more frequently from brands with a strong CSR message, they will also pay more for their products.

 The number of consumers who would pay more for eco-friendly products has risen from 49% in 2011 to 57% in 2019.

 This is especially high among 25 to 34 year-olds, regardless of the fact they’re not the age group with the most disposable income in the UK.

 This means that, over time, as younger consumers are gathering more spending power, CSR has the potential to redefine purchasing decisions.
 So much so that responsible consumption could overtake price as the most prevalent purchase driver.

 Some industries also have most to gain from the monetization of CSR:

-Brands that build up a reputation for environmental good (both packaging and blockchain), social good, or transparency can see commercial gain.
+Brands that have a reputation for supporting environmental health (both packaging and blockchain), social good, or transparency can see commercial gain.
 But it’s important they project the right message to maximize this.